Hitachi ID Identity Manager includes a variety of features that collectively are used to govern the security entitlements assigned to users.

 The workflow engine must also allow authorizers to actively delegate their responsibility, for example when they schedule time off or when they change jobs permanently.

-Self-service and delegated updates to users, profiles and entitlements are illustrated in Figure [link].
+Self-service and delegated updates to identities and entitlements are illustrated in Figure [link].

 Learn more about the authorization workflow engine built into Identity Manager.